david-c14/SubmarineFree/manual/OG.md

 ## OG-104

 The OG-104 provides four two-input OR gates in a small form factor.
 Otherwise functionality is as for the OG-106 above.

+## OG-202

+The OG-202 provides two four-input polyphonic OR gates in a small form factor.
+The number of channels in the output is equal to the number of channels in the first input.